Braaibroodjie (South African Grilled Cheese)

 - Kosher salt and freshly ground black pepper

 - 3 tbsp.
 Mrs. Ball’s brand chutney, or another sweet-and-sour chutney

-Prepare a grill or grill pan to medium-high heat.
+Prepare a grill or grill pan to cook over medium-high heat.
 Meanwhile, brush one side of each bread slice with the melted butter.

-Lay the bread, buttered side down, on a work surface.
-Divide the cheese between 4 slices, then top with 1–2 slices tomato and onion; season lightly with salt and pepper to taste.
-Spread the chutney over the remaining slices of bread, then place them chutney side down atop the sandwiches.
+Lay the bread, buttered side down, on a clean work surface.
+Divide the cheese between 4 slices, then top each with 1–2 slices of tomato and onion; season lightly with salt and black pepper.
+Spread the chutney over the remaining slices of bread, then place them chutney-side-down atop the sandwiches.

-Using a grill basket if desired, grill, turning once, until the bread is toasted and the cheese is melted, about 3 minutes per side.
+Grill the sandwiches, turning once, until the bread is toasted and the cheese is melted, about 3 minutes per side.
+Serve hot.